DVLA FACES WATCHDOG INQUIRY INTO SHARING DRIVER DETAILS

 Scottish Councils are raking in millions from parking and this is a racket that urgently needs addressing.

-Whilst I cannot condone common infringements, it is clear to me that this is simply a money-making exercise and automated theft that motorists find nigh on impossible to remedy.
+It is clear to me that this is simply a money-making exercise and automated theft that motorists find nigh on impossible to remedy.

 What are your thoughts on this?
 Do you think the DVLA needs to be more stringent with your data?